 In this post we will discuss SDRs with built-in bias tees, the main considerations and how each of them compare.
-Below is a table that includes some of the USB-based SDRs with built-in bias tees.
+Popular SDRs that have built-in Bias Tees are HackRF, RTL-SDR and RSPdx.
+Below is a table that compares these.

 |SDR||Bias Tee Voltage (V)||Bias Tee Current (mA)||Over-current Protection|

 Note that each SDR bias tee has a voltage and current specification.
 Typically the DC supply associated with the internal bias tee is derived from the main USB power of +5 VDC and is almost always a lower voltage.
 The current is also a fraction of what can be provided by the USB port – 500 mA in the case of USB 2.0.
 The higher the complexity and current consumption of the main SDR circuit, the less that’s available to the bias tee.

 Having a higher voltage and current specification is better for the following reasons: